Elyft/Orange-sms/README.md

 5. When it's done click on show button and get the value of Authorization header field, we need to use that later

 ## Install the Orange-sms library
-1. Get the Orange-sms folder(by clone or download)
+* Get the Orange-sms folder(by clone or download) and put it on the server folder(you have to put all the files inside one folder, ideally the vendors folder)

+## How it's works